abrighton/scala3-test/README.md

 # scala3-test

+### Note: Problem solved: Was missing dependency on pekko-stream!

 Test issue with scala-3.3.0: "dotty.tools.FatalError: cannot resolve reference ..."

 This small test project demonstrates an error with the scala3 compiler.